jiaohehu/NPreview/tests/test-cartesian.md

 cartesian.a setup 7 0 2 2
 cartesian.a xaxis -6 6
 cartesian.a yaxis -5 5
-cartesian.a xticks 1 2 3 4 5
+cartesian.a xtick 1 2 3 4 5
-cartesian.a yticks 1 2 3 4
+cartesian.a ytick 1 2 3 4
 cartesian.a curve  0.2 4.11 \
                    0.5 2.67 \
                    0.8 2.05 \